 Follow the below tips to be prepared for winter driving conditions.

 • Take it slow.
-Stay safe by minding your speed, and enjoy the winter scenery while you’re at it.
-Be prepared and cautious, expect ice on bridges and shady spots, don’t use cruise control, and always buckle up.
+Stay safe by minding your speed.
+Be cautious and prepared for ice, especially on bridges and in shady spots, avoid using cruise control, and always buckle up.

 • Avoid backroads this time of year.
 Main roads and highways are plowed and treated before backroads, leaving backroads snow-covered longer.
 If you experience car trouble on a quiet or remote backroad, getting roadside assistance will be more difficult due to lack of passersby and spotty cell service.